dharmab/skyeye/docs/ADMIN.md

 Edit the config file as required using `sudoedit /etc/skyeye/config.yaml`.

-### Container (Experimental)
+### Container

-An experimental container image is available at `ghcr.io/dharmab/skyeye`.
+A container image is available at `ghcr.io/dharmab/skyeye`.
 This image is only functional on Linux; it will not work correctly on Windows or macOS.
 It is subject to the same dedicated CPU requirements as the native binary.
+The `skyeye` binary is the container entrypoint.
+You will need to mount a whisper model into the container.

 ### Service Management